dmatavel/libft/README.md

 # libft

-This project is about coding a C library.
+This project is about coding a C library named libft, an extension/remake from the standard C library.